murphycj/AGFusion/README.md

 * Saves tables listing the coordinates of protein features and exons included in the fusion.
 * Optional exon structure and protein domain visualization of the wild-type  version of the fusion gene partners.

+AGFusion automatically predicts the functional effect of the gene fusion (e.g. in-frame, out-of-frame, etc.).
 Annotation is by default done only for canonical gene isoforms, but there is the option to annotate all gene non-canonical isoform combinations.

 ## Table of Contents